antonkril/antonkril.github.io/_posts/2014-10-12-code-reuse.md

 4. Extract to a dependency (Composition).
 Move the duplicated behavior to a separate object.
 The object can then be used in any client (no hierarchical relation limitation).
 This approach allows customization and substitution of the extracted behavior in runtime.
 5. Extract to a Facade.
 Only available when all clients of the extracted behavior share a single facade.

-Only #4 & #5 should be used for the application to support extensibil
+Only #4 & #5 should be used for the application to be extensible.